LowCode 2025

 Submissions

-Two kinds of papers are solicited: regular papers (10 pp including references), and position papers (5 pp including references).
-All submissions will follow a single-blind review process.
-Contributions should present novel research ideas (even if at a preliminary development stage), challenging problems, and practical contributions to the domain.
-Industrial experience reports or case studies related to the development or use of low-code development platforms in industrial settings are also solicited.
-All papers must be written in English.
+Two kinds of papers are solicited: 1) Research papers should present novel research ideas (even if at a preliminary development stage), challenging problems, and practical contributions to the domain, 2) Industrial experience reports should describe the development or use of LCDPs in industrial settings.
+Both kinds of contributions can be submitted as regular papers (10 pp including references), and short papers (5 pp including references), adhering to the IEEE style.
+All papers must be written in English and will follow a single-blind review process.

-Accepted papers will be included in the MODELS joint workshop proceedings, published by the IEEE.
-The joint proceedings will include an opening message from the organizers, the workshop program committee, and all regular and position papers presented in the workshop.
+Accepted papers will be included in the MODELS joint workshop proceedings, published by IEEE.
+The joint proceedings will include an opening message from the organizers, the workshop program committee, and all papers presented in the workshop.

 Paper can be submitted via Easy Chair using the following link: